sysunite/coffeescript-style-guide/README.md

 console.log "hi"

 getLogger().log("hi")

+describe 'a class', ->
+  it 'should do a thing', ->
+    expect thing to be 'done'

 ```

 Do not use parentheses to group functions (instead of being used to group function parameters).
 Examples of using this style (hereafter referred to as the "function grouping style"):